sigp/verified-consensus/docs/report.md

 { P }
 ```

-for get_inactivity_penalty_deltas.
+for `get_inactivity_penalty_deltas`.
 The specification has a pure component, denoting the safety requirements for the command, and a spatial component in separation logic.
 The (*) syntax refers to separating conjunction, for the purposes of this report it simply means that we have a local specification, that can be used in a wider context.

 All affected components were given Hoare Triples of this form, verifying that they match the specifications required for the paper proof, both in terms of the behaviour of the components given by the Hoare Triples
  and the independence of the passes given by the separation logic.